-We aim to strike a balance between (a) providing nothing but a command-line interface and (b) including everything plus the kitchen sink.
+We aim to strike a balance between providing nothing but a command-line interface and including everything plus the kitchen sink.

 - ePhoto (image viewer)

-Moksha ([ˈmɔkʃə] or \ˈmōkshə\) is from the Sanskrit word मोक्ष for “emancipation, liberation, or release.”
+Moksha is from the Sanskrit word मोक्ष for “emancipation, liberation, or release.”

-We’ve made Moksha to be fast, flexible, and as fancy as you want it to be.
+We’ve made Moksha Desktop to be fast, flexible, and as simple or fancy as you want it to be.

-Unlike many modern Linux desktops which go out of the way to hide configuration options from the end user, Moksha exposes all, allowing you to tinker to your heart’s content.
+Unlike many modern Linux desktops that go out of the way to hide configuration options from the end-user, Moksha exposes all, allowing you to tinker to your heart’s content.

-Beyond the configuration options, you can also customize your desktop with a selection of themes from our AppCenter.
+Beyond the configuration options, you can also customize your desktop with a selection of themes, backgrounds, and modules in our repository.

-The Moksha desktop is our continuation of the Enlightenment 17 environment.
-Moksha improves upon bug fixes and features from later Enlightenment releases while it also removes the half-finished and/or broken things E17 contained.
+The Moksha desktop is our continuation of the e17 environment Bodhi started with.
+Moksha improves upon e17 by introducing new features, features from later Enlightenment releases, as well as keeping the code working with the latest EFL releases.
 You can learn more about the inception of Moksha here.

 If you are excited or curious about Bodhi Linux and want to test run it as a “Live” USB/CD or just plain install it?
 Click here for more information about minimum system requirements.